In Medias Res is Latin and means “in the middle of things”. It’s a widely used literary term for a novel that cuts straight to the action.

 Well, the answer is that you can.

-In the case of my own novel, I chose to go back to show the way things were because I felt it was important to give a sense of what Beth’s life was like before she fell in love.
+In the case of my own novel, I chose to go back to show the way things were.
+I felt it was important to give a sense of what Beth’s life was like before she fell in love.

-Also, I had a lot of explanatory information I needed to get across – about where she lived, about her previous boyfriends, stuff like that.
+Also, I had a lot of explanatory information I needed to get across.
+Where she lived, what her previous boyfriends were like, stuff like that.

-- You can begin with action and use the second chunk of the novel to head back in time and show the way things were.
+Begin with action (the disruptive event).
+Then use the second chunk of the opening to head back in time and show the way things were.

 Only you know the story you want to tell, so only you can decide on the right course.

-Take my advice, though, and keep your options open until the opening chapters are written.
-It is easy enough at a late stage to juggle the opening chapters and create an in medias res opening.
+Take my advice, though, and keep your options open until you’ve written the opening chapters.
+It’s easy enough at a later stage to juggle the opening chapters and create an in medias res beginning.